ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - If the origin_info field is non-empty, the name of the origin that issued the authentication challenge is included in the list of origin names.
-Comparison of the origin name that issued the authentication challenge against elements in the origin_info list is done via exact match; case-insensitive matching as is common for comparison of DNS names does not apply.
+Comparison of the origin name that issued the authentication challenge against elements in the origin_info list is done via case-insensitive equality checks.

 If validation fails, the client MUST NOT process or respond to the challenge.
 Clients MAY have further restrictions and requirements around